 18 months – 3 years: Talk to him about leaving before moving

 He is now old enough to realize what is happening, he will want to understand, and we must not hesitate to explain the situation to him.
 There are many fewer questions than you, it is just to reassure him about his toys, his blanket, and his room, which should also be arranged first in your new “home”.

 3 – 5 years: help him feel at home after the move

 You cross a course, it is his case too: he will be delighted to visit the place, discover his new room and will be able to feel concerned in this change of life.
 To help him find his marks, he can organize his space and decorate his room.
 By creating a universe, he will accept and assimilate better what is going on.

 5 – 7 years: make him participate in the move

 He grows up and even if you do not see him, he would be delighted to participate in the move, “like the big ones”.
-To make him feel involved, suggest him a list of tasks to follow, which he can complete if ideas come to him.
+To make him feel involved, suggest to him a list of tasks to follow, which he can achieve if ideas come to him.

 7 years +: make him feel that he is indispensable